dodydharma/minRNNsFlow/README.md

 This repository contains the code for the surrogate model of 2D Lagrangian fluid and multimaterial simulations.

 The repository also includes the [appendix of the paper](https://github.com/dodydharma/minRNNsFlow/blob/main/docs/appendix.pdf) in the `docs` directory.

+---

+## Abstract

+Motivated by the need for faster yet accurate surrogate modeling of continuum simulations, we investigate whether the recently proposed minimal recurrent networks (minLSTM and minGRU [1] (also available at https://github.com/BorealisAI/minRNNs)) can benefit particle-based fluid and soft-solid simulations.
+To our knowledge, this is the first work applying these minimal RNNs to Lagrangian data from 2D continuum simulation, including single-phase fluids and multi-material interactions.
+We embed minLSTM and minGRU in an MLP-based encoder–decoder and compare them against (i) a classical LSTM, and (ii) an MLP baseline with no recurrent core.
+Where prior studies of minRNNs focused on simpler time-series tasks, our results show that minLSTM and minGRU remain highly effective in these physics-driven settings: they train approximately 350–400% faster than the standard LSTM or GRU, while matching—and often surpassing—their accuracy.
+Thus, for particle-based continuum simulations, minimal recurrent architectures offer a superior trade-off between computational overhead and predictive performance, thereby advancing real-time or high-fidelity simulation workflows in engineering and visual effects.
+We conclude that minimal RNNs are well-suited for surrogate modeling of fluid and soft-solid dynamics.